ritkamargoritka/english-for-designers/featured-project/aromatoff.md

 **What’s Next?**

-- Developing new scents under the Aromatoff brand;
+- Developing new concepts by scents under the Aromatoff brand;

 - Expanding into international markets with localized designs and fragrances